 The main floor kitchen and bath

 You may notice that I did not show you our kitchen and the main floor bathroom – we have not touched them at all since the last house tour.
 With their close proximity these two rooms will be renovated at the same time, which means the renovation project will take months, cost thousands, and turn the whole main floor into a complete mess.
-The plan is to tackle the utility room first so we can some place to cook simple meals while renovating the upstairs kitchen.
-Hopefully we can get our hands on the main floor for the second part of the year.
+The plan is to tackle the utility room first so we can a completely finished basement to hide while renovating the upstairs kitchen and bathroom, maybe next year.

 Strategize the 2020 Renovation

+The renovations in 2020, namely the basement utility room, will be mostly hired out.
+2020 is a year both Slav and I want more professional growth, so we will try to trust and manage instead of DIY.
+The truth is, renovating a house requires many different expertise and experiences.
+If we want to have high quality results without living in dust forever, we need professionals.
 Looking back, I am actually thankful to the bad experience we had with the previous GC in 2019.
 It revealed my strength and weakness in project management, and show me exactly what triggers my stress response.
 I am not stressed over financial challenges, unexpected technical difficulties, or making decisions in an emergency.
 Years of the laboratory experience has trained me to make the best possible snap decisions without overthinking or regretting them later.
 What I cannot stand is incompetence and lack of communication.
 And this was exactly how our last GC was.
 But as soon as I started interacting with experienced subcontractors and focus on one task a time, I did not feel stress only excitement.
-So the key elements of a successful 2020 ranch reno will be to identify contractors who are knowledgeable and respectful.
+So the key elements of a successful 2020 ranch reno will be to identify contractors who are knowledgeable and responsible.

 The 2020 Garden